playgameservices/play-games-plugin-for-unity/README.md

 * To deploy on Android:
     * Android SDK
     * Android v4.0 or higher
-    * Google Play Services library, version 6.1.11 or above
+    * Google Play Services library, version 7.0 or above
 * To deploy on iOS:
     * XCode 5.1 or above
     * Google Plus SDK for iOS
-    * Google Play Games C++ SDK
+    * Google Play Games C++ SDK version 1.4 or above

 ## Upgrading